kean/articles/2019-12-04-unit-testing.markdown

 Write tests.
 Reward value, not volume.
 Optimize for confidence.
 Don't create too many tests, there is such thing as too much of a good thing.

-Think carefuly about where to invest your efforts.
+Think carefully about where to invest your efforts.
 Don't focus on just one kind of testing.
 Unit tests, integration tests, UI tests, [snapshot tests](https://github.com/pointfreeco/swift-snapshot-testing) – they all have their cost and they are all useful in unique ways.

 Prioritize.
 Cover the mission-critical scenarios first.
 And maybe you don't need to cover this tiny view model which never changes and never breaks.